powerpaul17/nc_money/README.md

-# Money app for ownCloud
+# Money app for Nextcloud

-Financial management app for ownCloud.
+Financial management app for Nextcloud.

 Still in an very early stage of development.
 Use at your own risk.